Hamzali/emojix/doc/DEVLOG.md

 As for the features, I have introduced the new realtime notification for player joining to a room, it was quite simple but during this I figured a new way to close SSE realtime channels via context.
 I have used current request's context done channel to close a channel.
 However, I am still not sure about not closing unused channels but I am planning to learn more when I try to scale the application.
 Also we have no ping funciton anymore for realtime channels thanks to context.

 My current next goal is introducing the idea of active/inactive for users and kick them out if they have been inactive for a period of time.
 Another important technical point is that I might need to introduce HTMX to the system in order to make emojix reactive so it won't require any hard refresh on pages.

+# Sun Dec 21 04:05:55 +03 2025

+I am progressing on realtime events while embracing TDD approach of development.
+This time I have implemented the leave and auto kick inactive users, only thing left is firing leave event to make it truly realtime.
+Logic is pretty simple, if a user is disconnected wait for a period of time and check if they are still disconnected and if they are mark them as inactive which soft deletest the player from the game.
+I have learnt more about channels and sending messages are blocking also now understand buffered channels and why they exist but I still don't need them.
+Another thing I have discovered is using channels for syncronization, I have used in tests.
+Also as a side note, while testing the feature only place I got error was the only piece I didn't write tests for.

+Next time I will work on rejoin logic with the new player state also improve the testing of usecase and service module tidy up a little bit in order ot enjoy more working on the project.
+I really love this session in particular because steps were so clear which test to write and then proceed the implementation.